 - Unrestricted participation: involvement isopen to all industry stakeholders.
 Active involvement may only be limited if absolutely necessary (i.e. to prevent inefficiency) and based on objective and non-discriminatory criteria;

 - Transparency: all attendees of The Autonomous as well as all other stakeholders concerned will be informed of any announcement, progress and outcome;

-- Review and comments: Stakeholders not participating in the process will be able to review and comment on the result of the standard-setting process.
+- Review and comments: Stakeholders not participating in the process will be able to review and comment on the result of the standard-setting process in accordance with the MoU, the membership agreement, the IP policy or any other document issued by The Autonomous.
 Any agenda referring to activities of The Autonomous will disseminated to participants in due course prior to execution of the activity.
 Participants shall have the right to comment or to contribute to such agenda.

 2. Non-exclusivity, free access

 - No obligation to comply: Participants are free to develop alternative standards or products that do not comply with the evolving standard;

 - Free access to standards: Any developed standards will be accessible for all interested stakeholders (whether or not they participated in The Autonomous) on fair, reasonable and non-discriminatory terms.